Evil Elmo: Costumed harassment

-In 2012, Sandler was videotaped shouting antisemitic and xenophobic remarks while walking around New York City's Central Park dressed as the muppet character Elmo.
+In 2012, Sandler was videotaped shouting antisemitic and xenophobic remarks while walking around New York City's Central Park dressed as the Sesame Street character Elmo.
 Despite this, Sandler has publicly denied being antisemitic and says that he is actually Jewish.
 That year, he was also charged with felony extortion against the Girl Scouts of the USA, for whom he briefly worked.
 Sandler threatened that if he was not paid $2 million, he would tell the public that the Girl Scouts organization arranged for sexual encounters between campers and adult men.
 He was convicted and sentenced to one year in prison.

 In 2013, also dressed as Elmo, Sandler threatened to rip out the throat of a female San Francisco shopkeeper who had put up a sign saying the costumed man was not an employee of her store.
 He was arrested, jailed, and charged with being a public nuisance, to which he pled guilty, and was banned from Fisherman's Wharf, Union Square, and the Embarcadero for a period of five years.
 While in San Francisco, Sandler also attracted attention for yelling at tourists who refused to pay him after taking his picture, falsely claiming to work at various stores, and intimidating people with "offensive rants".
 A manager of a local candy store said that Sandler falsely told people the store was run by the pharmaceutical industry, and that she thought it was "creepy" that "Evil Elmo" posed outside a candy store that attracted children.

 Sandler moved to Los Angeles and continued to go on antisemitic rants while working as a performer on the Santa Monica Pier.
 A 2016 article in the Los Angeles Times detailed Sandler's itinerant lifestyle, and said that while costumed performers were not uncommon in Los Angeles, "none of the other[s] is likely to carry a weight greater than Sandler".
 By this point, he was mainly dressing as Cookie Monster.
 A police officer said that he had become a "national nuisance".
 Visitors at a local zoo complained that he had told them not to shop at zoo stores because they were "owned by a Muslim group".
 He allegedly threatened to beat up another man dressed as Cookie Monster, and told diners that the restaurant they were eating at had "poisoned a small child and bribed congressmen to cover it up."

-As of 2023, Sandler was active in Santa Cruz, California, where he was not charged with a crime; however, he was accused of "badgering people" and behaving in a "creepy" manner.
+As of 2023, Sandler was active in Santa Cruz, California, where he was not charged with a crime; however, he was accused of "badgering people" and behaving in a "creepy" manner while wearing a Cookie Monster suit.
 The police put out a statement advising people not to interact with Sandler if they see him.